 This bulletin gives a brief overview of recent pricing trends in the property insurance, construction, and restoration industries.

-As a reporter of market-specific pricing information for repairing or rebuilding structures and replacing personal property, Xactware conducts hundreds of thousands of industry surveys, and reviews more than 100 million data points per year submitted through field estimates written by contractors and adjusters as well as electronic data feeds provided by retail merchants.
-This extensive library of research enables Xactware to provide a comprehensive report of important industry trends.
+As a reporter of market-specific pricing information for repairing or rebuilding structures and replacing personal property, Verisk conducts hundreds of thousands of industry surveys, and reviews millions of data points per year submitted through field estimates written by contractors and adjusters as well as electronic data feeds provided by retail merchants.
+This extensive library of research enables Verisk to provide a comprehensive report of important industry trends.

 The Material Composite Index report tracks a combination of several commonly used material components, including floor covering, paint, and roofing among others.
-The index showed a 0.8 percent cost increase in the second quarter of 2018 and a 5.2 percent cost increase since July 2017.
+The index showed a 3.06 percent cost decrease in the second quarter of 2022 and an 0.82 percent cost decrease since July 2021.

-Xactware’s Pricing Data Services also surveys thousands of contractors across the country each month to determine what they charge for labor.
-The most significant change we observed occurred in the labor cost of a drywall installer/finisher, which increased 9.47 percent since July 2017 and 2.45 percent over the last quarter.
+Verisk’s Pricing Data Services team also surveys thousands of contractors across the country each month to determine what they charge for labor.
+The labor cost of a Flooring Installer had the largest quarterly percent change with a 2.76 percent increase, while the Siding Installer had the highest annual change with a 15.05 percent increase.

-The Retail Labor Index report tracks a combination of several common trades, including floor covering, painting, and roofing among others.
-In the second quarter of 2018, the index showed a 0.93 percent cost increase.
-Between July 2017 and July 2018, the index showed a 4.2 percent cost increase.
+The Retail Labor Index report tracks a combination of several common trades, including floor covering, painting, and roofing.
+In the second quarter of 2022, the index showed a 1.80 percent cost increase, and since July 2021 the index showed a 9. percent cost increase.

-The combined labor and materials report is based on monthly building cost data published by Xactware.
+The Combined Labor and Materials report is based on monthly building cost data published by Verisk.
 It comprises a set of commonly used items and may be used as an indicator of trends within the marketplace.
-The combination of labor and materials makes up the majority of Xactware price list items.
-Tracking the percent change for the cost of these items provides a good gauge of the general market.
+This combination of labor and materials makes up the majority of Verisk price list items.
+Tracking the percent change for the cost of these items provides a valuable gauge of the general market.

-The Combined Labor and Materials report showed a cost increase of 0.85 percent in the second quarter of 2018 and a 4.14 percent increase since July 2017.
+The Combined Labor and Materials report showed a decrease of 0.58 percent in the second quarter of 2022 and a 4.36 percent increase since July 2021.

 Annual Property Report

-Xactware publishes annual property reports that focus on key trends during the previous calendar year.
-To order a copy of Xactware’s Property Report for the United States or Canada, please visit the Xactware Online Store.
+Verisk publishes annual property reports that focus on key trends during the previous calendar year.
+To order a copy of Verisk’s Property Report for the United States or Canada, please visit the Verisk Online Store.

 Industry Trend Reports

-Using Industry Trend Reports, Xactware customers can examine pricing trends on national, state or province, and local levels for key material and labor pricing changes in multiple trades.
+Using Industry Trend Reports, Verisk customers can examine pricing trends on national, state or province, and local levels for key material and labor pricing changes in multiple trades.
 Trends can be viewed by the month or over extended periods of time.
-For more information about Xactware’s Industry Trend Reports, or to receive access to them, please contact your sales representative or call 1-800-424-9228.
+For more information about Verisk’s Industry Trend Reports, or to receive access to them, please contact your sales representative or call 1-800-424-9228.

 Pricing Methodology White Paper

-For more information about Xactware’s methodology for researching and publishing pricing information, please see the Pricing Research Methodology white paper on the eService Center.
+For more information about Verisk’s methodology for researching and publishing pricing information, please see the Pricing Research Methodology white paper on the eService Center.

 Unless otherwise stated, the values reported in this bulletin are national averages for the United States and will vary from local prices.